Package 'fastreeR'

 Description

-Performs Hierarchical Clustering on a distance matrix (i.e. calculated with vcf2dist or fasta2dist) and generates a phylogenetic tree with agglomerative Neighbor Joining method (complete linkage).
+Performs Hierarchical Clustering on a distance matrix (i.e. calculated with vcf2dist or fasta2dist) and generates a phylogenetic tree (complete linkage by default; single, complete, and average linkage are supported by the Java backend).

 Usage